 We all expect the temperature to rise during the summer months, but when the temperature starts rising under your hood, that’s a whole different story.
+If you find yourself asking, "why is my car overheating?" addressing the problem immediately is of utmost importance.
 An overheated engine can leave you stranded on the side of the road and lead to expensive repairs, so it’s important to know what’s causing your car to overheat, how to prevent it and what to do if it happens.

 Why Is My Car Overheating?